LarryEitel/of5/app/components/restangular/README.md

 #### urlCreator
 This is the factory that will create URLs based on the resources.
 For the time being, only Path UrlCreator is implemented.
 This means that if you have a resource names Building which is a child of Account, the URL to fetch this will be `/accounts/123/buildings`.
 In the future, I'll implement more UrlCreator like QueryParams UrlCreator.

+#### addElementTransformer
+This is a hook.
+After each element has been "restangularized" (Added the new methods from Restangular), the corresponding transformer will be called if it fits.

+This should be used to add your own methods / functions to entities of certain types.

+You can add as many element transformers as you want.
+The signature of this method can be one of the following:

+* **addElementTransformer(route, transformer)**: Transformer is called with all elements that have been restangularized, no matter if they're collections or not.

+* **addElementTransformer(route, isCollection, transformer)**: Transformer is called with all elements that have been restangularized and match the specification regarding if it's a collection or not (true | false)

 #### onElemRestangularized
 This is a hook.
 After each element has been "restangularized" (Added the new methods from Restangular), this will be called.
 It means that if you receive a list of objects in one call, this method will be called first for the collection and then for each element of the collection.

+**I favor the usage of `addElementTransformer` instead of `onElemRestangularized` whenever possible as the implementation is much cleaner.**

 This callback is a function that has 3 parameters:

 * **elem**: The element that has just been restangularized.
 Can be a collection or a single element.
 * **isCollection**: Boolean indicating if this is a collection or a single element.
 * **what**: The model that is being modified.
 This is the "path" of this resource.
 For example `buildings`
+* **Restangular**: The instanced service to use any of its methods

 This can be used together with `addRestangularMethod` (Explained later) to add custom methods to an element

 #### responseInterceptor (or responseExtractor.
 It's an Alias)
 The responseInterceptor is called after we get each response from the server.
 It's a function that receives 4 arguments: